bgravenorst/doc.teku/docs/Reference/CLI/CLI-Subcommands.md

 ```

 Path to the encrypted V3 keystore file containing the Ethereum 1.0 private key used to
-send the deposit transaction.
+sign the deposit transaction.

-Cannot be used with `teku validator generate --eth1-private-key`
+Cannot be used with `--eth1-private-key`

 #### eth1-keystore-password-file